 Our boarders enrich the lives and expand the perspectives of our entire student community.

-The boarding community comprises just 88 students aged 13 to 19 in a school of 1,160.
+The boarding community comprises more than 85 students aged 13 to 18 in a school of approximately 1,160.
 However, their presence is felt immediately upon entering the Upper School.
-From the foyer there is clear view to our two boarding houses along with a stately quad that’s our boarders’ unofficial hangout.
+From the Bernick Family Foyer there is clear view to our two boarding houses along with a stately quad that’s our boarders’ unofficial hangout.

 Plus, Toronto offers a unique urban environment for students seeking a multicultural experience with vast off-campus opportunities.
 Its reputation as a safe and cosmopolitan city make it an ideal place to live and study.

 The urban boarding experience offered at UCC is incomparable.
 We’re fortunate to be nestled in the heart of Toronto, a world-class city that reflects the diversity of our international boarding community.
 Taking factors such as safety, culture, pluralism and government stability into consideration, Toronto is an ideal environment for learning.
 Within a five-minute walk from the College, boarding students have access to our convenient public transit system and all that the city has to offer, including theatres, museums and professional sports centres.

 We provide a vast array of planned weekend activities, including co-ed events with students of local girls’ schools.
 In class and beyond, activities are designed to support the boys in their learning journeys.
 Some sample weekend activities:

 We are committed to providing students with a safe and rewarding residential experience.
 With a boarding staff-to-student ratio of 1:5, we have advisers and faculty who ensure that our boarding students develop the knowledge, self-awareness and strength of character that will help them succeed.

 Within the boarding community, senior and associate house advisers assist students with most of their academic disciplines and provide day-to-day emotional support.
 Students are also encouraged to seek extra assistance from their subject teachers.